lcsaszar01/T1_comp_security_class_project/README.md

 Tip: The greatest pain in any interface is making a system that actually works and there isn't some sort of discrepancy somewhere.
 This is pure pain...

+Other Notes:
+If you get dependency warnings or flags, you may need to install the respective libraries.
+This is from the top of my head:
+a) pip install pycryptodome